 Sweet and sour fish sauce with chili

 Another popular dipping sauce in Vietnam is soy chili dipping sauce.
-The classic dipping sauce can be replaced by this one if you are a vegan.
-It is a mixture of soy sauce, lemon juice, and sugar also.
+This one can replace the classic dipping sauce if you are a vegan.
+It is a mixture of soy sauce, lemon juice, and sugar.
 You can add chili if you are a fan of spicy food.
 An upgrade of this version is the hoisin sauce.
-After adding some peanut butter, you will need to cook this mixture until thickened.
+After adding some peanut butter, you must cook this mixture until thickened.
 The lightly sweet, nutty, and creamy texture will go great with rolls of "bo bia" or summer rolls.

 Chili soy sauce

-Last but very special one is ginger dipping sauce.
-The main ingredient of this sauce is finely crosswire sliced ginger, chopped garlic and chili dipping in a mixture of water, sugar and lemon juice like other kinds of sauce.
-The ginger dipping sauce is often served with boiled snails, boiled duck, stewed beef or boiled cuttlefish.
+The last but extraordinary one is the ginger dipping sauce.
+The main ingredient of this sauce is finely crosswire sliced ginger, chopped garlic and chili dipping in a mixture of water, sugar, and lemon juice like other kinds of sauce.
+The ginger dipping sauce is often served with boiled snails, boiled duck, stewed beef, or boiled cuttlefish.
 It helps balance the flavors of the meal.

 Ginger fish sauce